 Your adventure into the stunning Utah landscape begins on the outskirts of the tiny town of Mexican Hat.
 From here, we’ll cruise across the rust-red land and crest the rise where Forrest Gump’s long run finally came to an end in the famous Tom Hanks film.
-From here, you’ll get your first perfect look at the wonders that await.
+This is where you’ll get your first perfect look at the wonders that await.

 Next, we’ll come to Wildcat Trail, the only self-guided trail in the park.
-From here, you can hike through some of the most incredible sights the valley has to offer–as long as you bring enough water, that is!
+From here, you can hike through some of the coolest sights the valley has to offer–as long as you bring enough water, that is!

 After that, we’ll see the towering formations of East Mitten Butte, West Mitten Butte, and Merrick Butte.
 While there, we’ll dive into the fascinating story of a silver prospector who tried to steal from this Navajo land.
 You can probably guess how that went for him.

 Our drive continues to John Ford Point, a gorgeous viewpoint named for the famous Western director John Ford.
-Along the way, we’ll dig into the countless Hollywood hits that have been filmed here over the years, from The Searchers to 2001: A Space Odyssey.
+Along the way, we’ll dig into the countless hits filmed here over the years, from The Searchers to 2001: A Space Odyssey.

 We’ll visit the Three Sisters next.
 These monoliths loom 1,000 feet over the landscape and seem to defy gravity itself.
-But don’t worry, we’ll explain how they formed.
 Plus, we’ll give you some insights into the Navajo families who still live in this valley with no running water or electricity.